malkidilhara99/University_Course_Management_System/DEPLOYMENT.md

      SPRING_DATASOURCE_URL=${{DATABASE_URL}}
      SPRING_DATASOURCE_USERNAME=${{DATABASE_USERNAME}}
      SPRING_DATASOURCE_PASSWORD=${{DATABASE_PASSWORD}}
-     JWT_SECRET=your_secure_jwt_secret_key_here
+     JWT_SECRET=a_secure_jwt_secret_key_here
      ```

 5. **Verify Backend Deployment**
    - Click on the "Deployments" tab to see the deployment status
-   - Once deployed, click on "Settings" and find your service URL
+   - Once deployed, click on "Settings" and find the service URL
-   - Visit `your-service-url/actuator/health` to verify the backend is running
+   - Visit `[service-url]/actuator/health` to verify the backend is running

 ## Step 3: Deploy Frontend to Netlify

-1. **Create a Netlify account** if you don't have one
+1. **Create a Netlify account** if needed
    - Go to [netlify.com](https://netlify.com)
-   - Sign up with your GitHub account
+   - Sign up with GitHub account

-2. **Import your project**
+2. **Import the project**
    - Click "Add new site" > "Import an existing project"
    - Select GitHub and authorize Netlify
-   - Select your "University_Course_Management_System" repository
+   - Select the "University_Course_Management_System" repository

 3. **Configure build settings**
    - The netlify.toml file should handle this automatically
-   - You should see:
+   - The following settings should appear:
      - Base directory: `frontend/course-management-ui`
      - Build command: `npm ci --legacy-peer-deps && npm run build`
      - Publish directory: `build`

 4. **Update environment variables**
-   - After your backend is deployed on Railway, get its URL
+   - After the backend is deployed on Railway, get the URL
    - In Netlify, go to Site settings > Environment variables
-   - Add `REACT_APP_API_BASE` with your Railway backend URL
+   - Add `REACT_APP_API_BASE` with the Railway backend URL

 5. **Deploy the site**
    - Click "Deploy site"
    - Wait for the build to complete
-   - Netlify will provide you with a URL for your frontend
+   - Netlify will provide a URL for the frontend

 ## Step 4: Configure CORS on the Backend

-If you encounter CORS issues:
+If CORS issues are encountered:

-1. Add your Netlify frontend URL to the allowed origins in your backend code
+1. Add the Netlify frontend URL to the allowed origins in the backend code
 2. Redeploy the backend to Railway

 ## Step 5: Custom Domain (Optional)